mwiatrzyk/modelity/docs/source/quickstart.rst

     >>> book.author = 1
     Traceback (most recent call last):
         ...
-    modelity.exc.ParsingError: parsing failed with 1 error(-s):
+    modelity.exc.ParsingError: parsing failed for type 'Book' with 1 error(-s):
       author:
-        not a valid string value [code=modelity.StringRequired, data={}]
+        string value required [code=modelity.UNSUPPORTED_VALUE_TYPE, value_type=<class 'int'>]

-And the field will still have previous value set:
+And once incorrect value was set to a field, it becomes ``Unset``:

 .. doctest::

     >>> book.author
-    'John Doe'
+    Unset

-The exception, however, will not be always raised, as for some types coercion is performed and if it is possible to convert user input to correct type, then such coercion will take place seamlessly:
+Some combinations of the input-output types allow seamless coercion to a field's type, therefore :exc:`modelity.exc.ParsingError` will not always be raised.
+For example, integer field can successfully be initialized with a string value if that value represents numeric string that can be converted to integer number:

 .. doctest::